 Since the fall of 2013, I’ve been teaching in the English Department at the University of Delaware (UD).
 I teach undergraduate classes that focus on professional, technical, and business writing.
-In addition, I am the English Department faculty member for the Interactive Media Minor, an interdisciplinary minor that provides students the opportunity to gain knowledge and skills applicable to various forms of interactive/digital media.
+In addition, I am currently the chair of the Interactive Media Minor, an interdisciplinary minor that provides students the opportunity to gain knowledge and skills applicable to various forms of interactive/digital media.
 I am also affiliate faculty for the Delaware Environmental Institute (DENIN).
 Prior to teaching at UD, I taught in the English Department at New Mexico State University (NMSU) as a graduate teaching assistant.

 University of Delaware

 English 110, Seminar in Composition – this course serves an an introduction to the process of academic writing that centers on the composition of analytical research-based essays.

 English 222, Introduction to Professional Writing – designed specifically for English majors who want to explore professional writing careers, this course introduces the rhetorical theory, genre studies, and practical writing skills that form the basis of numerous professional writing and editing disciplines.